Bedrock-OSS/bedrock-wiki/docs/commands/on-player-leave.md

 > Note: you cannot execute commands on the *players* that leave using selectors.
 However; you may use the [On Player Join](/commands/on-player-join) system to execute when they join back.

 ## Setup
-The scoreboard alive must be initilaized for this to funtion. to initialize this automatically without the need to have a a player with command previlages, follow the process outlined in [on first world load](/commands/on-first-world-load).

-If you prefer to initialize manually this can be completed using the following command:
 `/scoreboard objectives add total dummy`

+If you prefer to have the objective added automatically on world initialisation, follow the process outlined in [On First World Load.](/docs/commands/on-first-world-load)

 ## System